Vyral/base-template/_drafts/hurricane-florences-flooding-continues.md

 {% include youtube.html %}

-Why is it still flooding in South Carolina?
-Today I will explain.
+<center>Why is it still flooding in South Carolina?
+Today I will explain.</center>

 Today I want to give you a quick update on the effects of Hurricane Florence.